Parallel Pipeline configuration#

 .

-Your parsl configuration must define an executor with the label default
+Your Parsl configuration must define an executor with the label default

 , and this is the executor that QIIME 2 will use to dispatch your jobs to if you do not specify an alternative.